TITLE 14

 (4) The Department may set aside funds as available for school employees meeting these criteria as demand requires.

-(3) The application prescribed and policies adopted pursuant to this section shall be available on the Office’s website.
+(3) The application required and policies adopted under this section must be available on the Office’s website.

 (b) As used in this section: